Looking for Vehicle Rental in Nepal? +977 9840185060, 9851003394, 14385369

 Dashain

 The biggest festival in Nepal is Dashain.
-It is celebrated in October and November.
+It is celebrated in October or November.
 It is a celebration of the victory of goddess Durga over evil Mahishasur.
 It is celebrated for 15 days enjoying with family and relatives.
 During the festival, People worship Goddess Durga, put tika, and take blessings from elders.

 Tihar

-The second biggest Festival of Nepal is Tihar.
+The second biggest Festival in Nepal is Tihar.
 It is celebrated after two weeks of Dashain for five days.
-It is also known as the “Festival of light.”
-The first day of Tihar is called “kaag Tihar,” when crows are worshipped.
-The second day is called called “kukur Tihar.”
+It is also known as the “Festival of Light.”
+The first day of Tihar is called “kaag Tihar,” where crows are worshipped.
+The second day is called “Kukur Tihar.”
 Dogs are honored, and tika is marked on their foreheads as a blessing.
 The dogs are fed a variety of foods.
-On the third day, cows are worshipped in the morning.
-The fourth day is Govardhan puja, dedicated to Lord Krishna, who lifted mountain Govardhan to protect his people from floods and rains.
-Further, the last day of Tihar-Bhai tika is celebrated by putting tika and giving offerings to brothers and encircling them with mustard oil to protect them.

 Maghe Sankranti